 If you have been injured in a pedestrian accident, it is important to gather evidence as soon as possible.
 If you are physically able to do so, obtain the police report, the names of witnesses, admissions by drivers, photographs, medical bills, and even weather reports.
 First, of course, you should attend to your own medical needs.

-Black Wynn – Representing Pedestrians Injured in Auto Accidents
+Black Wynn Personal Injury Lawyers – Representing Pedestrians Injured in Auto Accidents

-If you were injured as a pedestrian in an auto accident, the attorneys at Black Wynn can help.
+If you were injured as a pedestrian in an auto accident, Black Wynn Personal Injury Lawyers can help.
 Call us to schedule a free, confidential consultation.
 In most cases, there will be no fee unless we recover damages on your behalf.